italia/spid-cie-oidc-java/README.md

 #### Contribute as end user

-Please open an issue if you've discoveerd a bug or if you want to ask some features.
+Please open an issue if you've discoverd a bug or if you want to ask some features.

 ## License and Authors